martinfleis/clustergram/doc/index.md

 The clustergram was later implemented in R by [Tal Galili](https://www.r-statistics.com/2010/06/clustergram-visualization-and-diagnostics-for-cluster-analysis-r-code/), who also gives a thorough explanation of the concept.

 This is a Python translation of Tal's script written for `scikit-learn` and RAPIDS `cuML` implementations of K-Means, Mini Batch K-Means and Gaussian Mixture Model (scikit-learn only) clustering, plus hierarchical/agglomerative clustering using `SciPy`.
+Alternatively, you can create clustergram using  `from_*` constructors based on alternative clustering algorithms.

 ## Getting started